deankoch/rasterbc/README.md

 Albers](https://spatialreference.org/ref/epsg/nad83-bc-albers/)
 projection, and hosted on [FRDR](https://www.frdr-dfdr.ca/repo/).
 Follow the links in the list above for code and documentation on this process.
-The collection is published as a data publication (<doi:10.20383/101.0283>) for permanence and easy referencing.
+The collection is published as a [data publication](https://doi.org/10.20383/101.0283) for permanence and easy referencing.

 <img src="vignettes/man/figures/vignette_intro_okanagan_location-1.png" width="30%"></img>
 <img src="vignettes/man/figures/vignette_intro_okanagan_elevation_tiles-1.png" width="30%"></img>